Bevis Mugabi: Motherwell

 On 12 September 2019, Mugabi signed for Motherwell on a contract until January 2020.
 After Motherwell teammate Charles Dunne was injured, Mugabi was set to make his debut sooner than expected.
 On 22 November 2019, Motherwell announced that they had extended their contract with Mugabi until the summer of 2021.

 On 18 February 2022, Mugabi signed a new contract with Motherwell, until the summer of 2024.
+Mugabi was released at the end of the 2023–24 season, having made 125 appearances for the club.

+Anorthosis Famagusta

+On 29 July 2024, Mugabi signed a one-year contract with Cypriot First Division team Anorthosis Famagusta.

+Carlisle United

+In July 2025 he returned to England, signing for Carlisle United.

 International career

 Mugabi was eligible to represent England or Uganda at international level.

 In August 2016, Mugabi received his first call up to the Uganda national team for their friendly against Kenya and their 2017 Africa Cup of Nations qualification match against Comoros, but Mugabi was withdrawn from the squad by Yeovil Town with the club citing the short notice of the call-up as the reason for his withdrawal.
 In March 2018, Mugabi received a second call up to the Uganda national team for two international friendlies.
 Mugabi made his international debut for Uganda on 24 March 2018 in their 3–1 friendly victory over São Tomé and Príncipe.
 Mugabi returned to the national team after a year long absence when he was included in Uganda's squad for the 2019 Africa Cup of Nations.